What Are Cerebral Palsy Lawsuit Settlements?

 - $8.77 million cerebral palsy settlement in New York

 The Birth Injury Justice Center partners with some of the best cerebral palsy lawyers in the country.
-Our national cerebral palsy law firm has more than 40 years of experience representing families impacted by preventable birth injuries.
+Our national cerebral palsy partner law firm has more than 40 years of experience representing families impacted by preventable birth injuries.

 Contact us today to see if you are eligible to pursue a cerebral palsy lawsuit settlement.